mirakc/mirakc/README.md

 ## Performance comparison

+Information in sub-sections below is for the old mirack/0.1.0.
+We will update it soon.

 ### After running for 1 day

 The following table is a snippet of the result of `docker stats` at idle after